ianic/tls.zig/readme.md

 ### Logging tls session keys

-Key logs can be written to file so that external programs can decrypt TLS connections.
+Session keys can be written to file so that external programs can decrypt TLS connections.
 Wireshark can use these log files to decrypt packets.
 You can [tell](https://everything.curl.dev/usingcurl/tls/sslkeylogfile.html) Wireshark where to find the key file via Edit→Preferences→Protocols→SSL→(Pre)-Master-Secret log filename.

 Key logging is enabled by setting the environment variable SSLKEYLOGFILE to point to a file.
 And enabling key log callback in client options: